artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

 post-its than virtual post-its in an online tool.
 These are all opportunities to get better at being a distributed team.

-### It takes effort to make sure one person isn't introducing their bias into the agreement.
+### It takes effort to make sure one person isn't introducing their bias into the working agreement.

-It's important for the working agreement brainstorm to provide an environment in which every team member is heard.
+It's important for the team agreement brainstorm to provide an environment in which every team member is heard.
-Even if your team is successful at this, there are still opportunities for individual bias to affect the agreement.
+Even if your team is successful at this, there are still opportunities for individual bias to affect the working agreement.

 We saw earlier how bias can appear when the examples provided for the brainstorm are too narrowly scoped.

 We recognized another bias vector in the distillation of the brainstorm into an actual agreement.
-If this is handled by a single person, it's very possible for them to produce an agreement that misrepresents _the rest_ of the team.
+If this is handled by a single person, it's very possible for them to produce a working agreement that misrepresents _the rest_ of the team.
 To counter this, we've had multiple team members pair on the distillation process.
 Feedback on the initial draft of the agreement is also important to ensure it does not misrepresent the team's ideas.

 The problem of introducing bias to the distillation process is most challenging with topics that are disputed across the team.
 One of our teams spent a lot of time talking about meetings in their brainstorm, but struggled to come to consensus on them.
-No single person, or even a pair, could add a disputed topic like this to the agreement without introducing their personal bias.
-In this specific case, the team chose to leave meetings off the agreement until they could reach consensus.
+No single person, or even a pair, could add a disputed topic like this to the working agreement without introducing their personal bias.
+In this specific case, the team chose to leave meetings off the working agreement until they could reach consensus.
 Topics that are disputed across the team are important to talk about at _some_ point, but the brainstorm is probably not the time.

 ### Team health is easy to postpone when you have important product work to do.

 One of our teams put the act of distilling the brainstorm notes into an agreement on one person.
-That person became busier than expected, didn't get a chance to write the agreement, and the team's agreement stalled.
+That person became busier than expected, didn't have time to write the agreement, and the team's agreement stalled.

 Just as personal self-care gets put on the back burner during stressful times, creating a working agreement is easy to bump down the backlog during intense periods of sprint work.
 The longer a team drags out the working agreement process, the more context is lost from the original brainstorm.
 We recommend not letting your working agreement linger.

-It's also important to revisit the agreement often.
+It's also important to revisit the working agreement often.
 It is a living document, not one-and-done.
 Review the agreement as a team occasionally; update the agreement as your team learns how to collaborate better; cultivate the agreement.
 If an agreement gets stale, it will become inaccurate, meaningless, and unused.

 ### What does it even mean to have a team working agreement?